Romanian-Solana-Developer-Program-C3/C3_Comets_Panta_Robert/lab3/README.md

 # Laboratory 3
 # Solana Transaction Scripts

-This repository contains TypeScript scripts to interact with the Solana blockchain, including uploading NFT images, creating NFT metadata, and minting NFTs.
+This repository contains TypeScript scripts to interact with the Solana blockchain, including uploading NFT images, NFT metadata and creating NFTs.

 ## Commands